Family History & Genealogy

 Passenger and Immigration Records

-While HSP does not hold many original passenger or immigration lists, its collections do include an extensive number of indexes and published abstracts.
+While HSP does not hold many original passenger or immigration lists, its collections do include an extensive number of indices and published abstracts.
 Notable among them are Filby’s Passenger and Immigration Lists Index and Philadelphia Naturalization Records, 1789-1880; and Philadelphia Passenger Lists, 1883-1948 [microfilm].
 HSP also offers a variety of sources focusing on immigration from particular regions, including series about Germans to America (1840-1897); Italians to America (1880-1905); Migration from the Russian Empire (1875-1891); Pennsylvania German Pioneers (1727-1808); Irish immigration, especially The Famine Immigrants (1846-1851); Norwegian Immigrants to the United States (1825-1850); Emigration from the United Kingdom to America (1870-1880); and more.

 Note that some published sources are now available online.
 HSP's online catalog includes links to some of those sources (if available, the link will appear in that item's record in the catalog), or you can try searching in Google.com or another search engine to see what you can find online.